1.1 We are committed to safeguarding the privacy of visitors to our website; in this policy, we explain how we will handle your personal data.

 5.1 In this Section 5, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-5.2 Should you subscribe to our newsletter, your name and email address will be transferred to Campaign Monitor for processing.
-Campaign Monitor is situated in the United States.
+5.2 Should you subscribe to our newsletter, your name and email address will be transferred to Mailchimp for processing.
+Mailchimp is situated in the United States.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of the United States.
 Transfers to the United States will be protected by appropriate safeguards, namely the EU-US Privacy Shield Framework.

 5.3 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.